Bangladesh Rohingya relocation to isolated island criticized by rights groups | DW | 04.12.2020

 The UN has also voiced concern over whether the Rohingya have been allowed to make a "free and informed decision" about relocating to the island.

-Although Bangladesh's government has repeated that relocations will be entirely voluntary and no refugee will be forced, rights groups say they have evidence to the contrary.
+Although Bangladesh's government has repeated that relocations will be entirely voluntary and no refugee will be forced, rights groups have said they have evidence to the contrary.

 Both Amnesty International and Human Rights Watch (HRW) have published statements from Rohingya who claim to have been forced or lured into relocating to the island.